Sunny-Ojo/How-to-become-an-effective-developer/README.md

 ### 10. **Document Your Learning**
    - **Write About Your Experiences:** Keep a blog or journal to document what you learn and reflect on your experiences, which can clarify your thoughts and ideas.
    - **Teach Others:** Share your knowledge with peers or through online platforms, which reinforces your understanding and encourages you to think more deeply about topics.

-### Conclusion
-By implementing these steps, you can develop a mindset that fosters exceptional thinking and creativity in your development work.
-Remember, becoming an exceptional thinker takes time and practice, so be patient and consistent in your efforts!